kokoko3k/koko-aio-slang/README.md

 <br>
 Main source of this artwork comes from John Merrit, who set a benchmark for realistic arcade artwork.
 I still very much like them, and they shine even more in combination with Koko-aio.
 My selection of the artwork is arbitrary, but I try to publish eye candys earlier :-).
 Version 0.2 and following releases see the inclusion of some breathtaking 4K artwork provided by Ars Invictus.
 Version 0.4ng moves to the new ng presets and upscales all artwork to 4K<br>
 <br>
 Focus on highest possible quality and diversity over mass production.
-Also improvements of existing artwork to have a best possible experience.
+Also improvements of existing artwork to have a best possible experience.<br>
 <br>
 Requirements: RetroArch 1.6.0 or a newer RetroArch Nightly Build that support Vulkan.
 Tested with FinalBurn Neo (mainly) and MAME 2003/2003plus.
 MAME (current) now works out of the box, as the rotation of this core has been adjusted.
 Having said that, I still prefer FinalBurnNeo over MAME (current).<br>
 <br>